 Join us for the Upcoming NDNG Membership Meeting

-The Neurodegenerative Diseases Networking Group (NDNG) invites your participation in the upcoming NDNG Membership Meeting.
+The Neurodegenerative Diseases Networking Group (NDNG) invites your participation in their upcoming meeting.
 It’s a great opportunity to engage with colleagues who share your professional interests and explore opportunities to become more actively involved.
 Save the date!
 This group meets on even months (Feb, April, June, August, Oct, Dec).

 ACCESS CODE: 187-026-261

 NDNG Congratulates Leaders of Two NIH K01 Grant Awards

 Hannes Devos, PT, PhD, was recently granted a mentored research scientist award (K01) from the National Institute of Aging to study neurophysiological changes in pre-clinical Alzheimer’s disease.
 The results of this study will hopefully lead to early detection of individuals at risk of Alzheimer’s disease.
 These individuals could benefit from early, targeted prehabilitation interventions to prolong independence and quality of life.
 His primary mentor on this award is Dr. Jeffrey Burns, Professor and Director of the Alzheimer’s Disease Center at the University of Kansas Medical Center.